-Letting Sparks do so with his lackadaisical and humdrum journalese is a befuddled and genrontocratic blunder which merely plays into the hands of ANC/SACP Stalinists, while allowing the Cape Times to sink ever deeper beneath a conservative puddle.
-Where is the comparison between socialisam and liberal democracy?
-Where is recognition that much of the anti-Obama rhetoric has come from those who like to paint the USA first black president as a communist and health-care for all as some kind of nonsensical and impossibly utopian ideal?
+Letting Sparks do so with his lackadaisical and humdrum journalese is a befuddled and gerontocratic blunder which merely plays into the hands of ANC/SACP Stalinists, while allowing the Cape Times to sink ever deeper beneath a conservative puddle.
+Where is a comparison between socialism and liberal democracy?
+Where is recognition that much of the anti-Obama rhetoric has come from those who like to paint the USA first black president as a communist and health-care for all as some kind of nonsensical and impossibly Utopian ideal?

 The once liberal English newspaper has certainly turned into a hotbed of right-wing tinkering behind the current left-vs-right polarisation in this country.

-An ineffectual media created by a bankrupt parent company — condoned by the kind of spreadbetting which brought down the international banking system, and encouraging the erosian of labour rights.
+An ineffectual media created by a bankrupt parent company — condoned by the kind of spread-betting which brought down the international banking system, and encouraging the erosion of labour rights.
 Sparks is nowhere close to being progressive or even liberal for that matter.

-No Mr Sparks, your views no longer represent anything but the tobacco filled parlours of exclusive gentlemens clubs — the colonial gaze of the past.
-It is time for you to retire from public life and to go the way of Karl Rove and other Bush cabinet men who now sell their autobiographies to curiousity shops alongside paraphenalia from discarded fascist regimes.
+No Mr Sparks, your views no longer represent anything but the tobacco filled parlours of exclusive gentlemen’s clubs — the colonial gaze of the past.
+It is time for you to retire from public life and to go the way of Karl Rove and other Bush cabinet men who now sell their autobiographies to curiosity shops alongside paraphernalia from discarded fascist regimes.